Words can make it or break it — in life and in business.

 Are your words branded?

-- Choose 3–5 words that describe the attitude you want to come across when you're writing.
+- Choose 3–5 words that describe the attitude you want to come across when you’re writing.
 Those words are a great start: you can always refine them later.
-For example, we chose a bright, down-to-earth, energetic and warm tone to represent From Scratch and our enthusiasm for DIY, science and good business ethics.
+For example, From Scratch sounds curious, upright and colourful.

 - If you’ve never thought about a branded tone of voice, use a style that feels approachable, clear and knowledgeable (more on that below).
 It helps people connect with you emotionally, understand your messages, and believe what you’re saying.